iesus-s/forum/README.md

 # forum
-this is a forum website with login and account creation written in php. it utilizes Docker with a compose file containing the apache web server, nginx , MySQL and phpMyAdmin.
+this is a simple forum website with login, account creation, messaging system, and profile pictures written in php. it utilizes Docker with a compose file containing the apache web server, nginx , MySQL and phpMyAdmin.

 # requirements